ethanp/ethanp.github.io/source/_posts/2015-05-03-intro-to-distributed-computing.markdown

 confusing** thing to do.

 ## Scenario 1: “Two Generals’ Problem”
-You and a partner would like to be sure that you have both agreed on a time to meet, but neither of you can tell whether the other are listening to what you’re saying.
+Persons 1 and 2 would like to be sure that both agreed on a time to meet, but neither can tell whether the other is listening to what is being said.

 > Person 1: Let’s meet up at 2:00pm

 Now person 1 doesn’t know whether person 2 was listening though.
-So person 2 feels compelled to respond (while still text-messaging).
+So person 2 feels compelled to respond (while still multi-tasking).

 > Person 2: Yeah